 - Medical bills

 - Pain and suffering

-If a drunk or impaired truck driver caused your truck accident, the driver and his or her employer can be held criminally and civilly liable for the injuries and damages caused.
-Injured victims can seek compensation for damages including medical expenses, loss of wages, cost of hospitalization, rehabilitation and other related damages.
-Families of deceased victims can file a wrongful death accident claim seeking compensation for damages such as lost future income, funeral expenses and medical costs.
+If a drunk or impaired truck driver caused your truck accident, the driver and his or her employer could be held criminally and civilly liable for the injuries and damages caused.
+Injured victims can seek compensation for damages, including medical expenses, loss of wages, cost of hospitalization, rehabilitation, and other related damages.
+Families of deceased victims can file a wrongful death accident claim seeking compensation for damages such as lost future income, funeral expenses, and medical costs.

 The experienced Huntington Beach truck accident attorneys at Bisnar Chase can help gather the evidence required to hold the negligent parties liable.
 The drunk or impaired truck driver and the company that negligently hired him/her should be held accountable.